zhazhalove/threat_detection_score_py_package/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE].
+See the LICENSE.